kiboschool/course-frontend-web-dev/src/lessons/asynchronous-javascript/calling-apis.md

 # Calling APIs

 Having a strong understanding of asynchronous programming in JavaScript is foundational to successfully making API calls.
-In fact, the fetch API, which you may have used before, is a perfect example of an asynchronous operation.
+The `fetch` API, which you may have used before, is a perfect example of an asynchronous operation.
 This time, we are going to explore in detail how it works and what does it do.

 ## What is an API?

-In the context of web development, an API is essentially a set of rules and protocols that **defines how software applications should interact with each other**.
+In the context of web development, an API is essentially a set of rules and protocols that **define how software applications should interact with each other**.
 APIs allow us to use functions and data from other applications without needing to understand their underlying codebase.

 ![Untitled](./calling-apis/untitled.png)